sisrfeng/coc-wiki/F.A.Q.md

 Some `omni` functions could be broken, so they have to be blacklisted, the current blacklist is: `LanguageClient#complete`.

-Get us feedback if you found any `omnifunc` that not works with COC, thanks!
+Send us feedback if you found any `omnifunc` that not works with COC!

 BTW: This concept is borrowed from [deoplete.nvim](https://github.com/Shougo/deoplete.nvim/blob/5d78e1a75d36a719f1f66ee78c635ea05df72b8c/rplugin/python3/deoplete/source/omni.py#L63)

-## Input highlight not updated when selected complete item changed.

-The problem could be resolved after [neovim/pull/8377](https://github.com/neovim/neovim/pull/8377) merged, and you have `TextChangedP` event available in your neovim.

 ## Is it possible to highlight the characters in complete items?